Aleksa-Vig/ComparingClassificationOfMushrooms/README.md

 A repo to compare and contrast classification techniques using scikit learn to compare different models on the UC [Irvine Waveform Dataset](https://archive-beta.ics.uci.edu/datasets?search=Waveform%20Database%20Generator%20(Version%202)).

+Please see FAQ for questions on how to find the results...
 ## How to run

 1. Make sure your venv for python is activiated (if on pycharm this should be automatic): \